I'm Richard Kho and I turn whisky into code.

 - Built an internal user research testing library leveraging Sketch, Framer, and Parse designed to track users' movements throughout high-fidelity prototypes, improving Design and Product teams' abilities to make data-driven decisions.

-- Launched a bi-weekly, internal Lunch and Learn series at Capital One aimed at connecting inter-office teams across the company together to share knowledge across different fields and subjects.
-Since launch, this series has never failed to book speakers at least two months in advance.
+- Launched a bi-weekly, internal Lunch and Learn series at Capital One aimed at connecting inter-office teams across the company together to share knowledge across different fields and subjects, as well as give aspiring conference speakers a smaller circuit to begin with.

-Since early 2017, I've been helping Code Chrysalis build their curriculum on a part-time basis.
+In 2017, I helped Code Chrysalis build their curriculum on a part-time basis.
 Code Chrysalis is a Tokyo-based advanced software engineering school that transforms its students into autonomous software engineers with a Silicon Valley mindset.

 React Native By Example

-I'm always very happy to speak to someone who wants to talk about tech: How to break in, where to start your career, and ways to keep growing.
+I'm very happy to chat with anyone who wants to talk about tech: How to break in, where to start your career, and ways to keep growing.
 Email me at

 com and let's chat.